Alternative search engines are a great way to boost your marketing efforts. Here are some of our top picks worth exploring.

 No matter your target audience, there’s likely a significant portion that cares about sustainability.
 For brands looking to connect with an environmentally conscious audience, take some time to dig into Ecosia.

-Ecosia reports that it has more than 20 million active users, and its global market share is 0.11%.
 This search engine is especially popular among Germans, where the company is based, and there is a strong culture of caring about the environment.

-With environmental concerns growing steadily, Ecosia’s popularity is likely to grow as well.
 And since advertising on this search engine is less expensive than on Google, spending some of your marketing budget there may make sense.

 7. Swisscows

-Just like DuckDuckGo, Swisscows is a privacy-focused search engine.
 Since launching in 2014, it claims not to store any data, positioning itself as a private alternative to Google.
 It also claims to be “family-friendly” by not surfacing results that could be deemed explicit.

 The majority of traffic to Swisscows comes from searchers in Switzerland.
-However, more than 25% of its visitors come from the U.S.
+However, 25 million users monthly and works with Bing for advertising.

 8. Brave